Causes of a Toilet Overflow: Cleaning Up an Overflowing Toilet and How to Prevent Future Toilet Problems

 Is a Toilet Backup Contaminated?

-The water involved in an water incent, plumbing failure, or toilet overflow is measured by the likelihood that it contains microbial or bacterial contaminants that can make you sick.
+The water involved in a plumbing failure or toilet overflow is measured by the likelihood that it contains microbial or bacterial contaminants that can make you sick.
 Unless the toilet is completely empty when it overflows, it’s safe to assume that any toilet backup or overflow is contaminated.

 Category 1 is clean water, which comes from a supply line and contains no contaminants.
 Category 2 is grey water, which comes from a source that may include some contaminants.
 Category 3 is black water, which contains significant levels of contaminants.